jarleven/NetworkHOWTO/OpenWrt/README.md

 * vi /etc/shairport-sync.conf

-On Windows you can Airplay your soundcard virtually with TuneBlade [http://www.tuneblade.com/]
+* On Windows you can Airplay your soundcard virtually with TuneBlade [http://www.tuneblade.com/]
+* iTunes on all platforms
+* iOS built in
+* Android ?
+* Linux (PuleAudio should work, need to test)